JuliaBogdani/Software-flask/README.md

 # Flask Application

-This repository contains a Flask web application that provides [describe what the application does].
+Flask Event Calendar Application
+This repository contains a Flask web application that functions as a calendar for events.
+The application allows users to register their events, view their past events, and provides a page with all events.
+It also includes a user profile page and an event details page that provides additional information about specific events.
 Follow the instructions below to set up and run the application locally.

 ## Prerequisites